BallAerospace/COSMOS/README.md

 ## License

-Ball Aerospace COSMOS is released under the GPLv3.0 with a few addendums.
+Ball Aerospace COSMOS is released under the AGPL v3 with a few addendums.
 See [LICENSE.txt](LICENSE.txt)